Bach flower remedies

-Bach flower remedies (BFRs) are solutions of brandy and water—the water containing extreme dilutions of flower material developed by Edward Bach, an English homeopath, in the 1930s.
-Bach claimed that the dew found on flower petals retains the supposed healing properties of that plant.
-Systematic reviews of clinical trials of Bach flower solutions have found no efficacy beyond that of a placebo.
+Bach flower remedies (BFRs) are solutions of brandy and water—the water containing extreme dilutions of flower material developed by Edward Bach, an English medical doctor, in the 1910s.
+Bach stated that the dew found on flower petals retains the supposed healing properties of that plant.
+The hypothesis that flower remedies are associated with effects beyond a placebo response is not supported by data from rigorous clinical trials.

 Description

-The Bach flower remedy solutions, which contain a 50:50 mix of water and brandy, are called mother tincture.
-Stock remedies—the solutions sold in shops—are dilutions of mother tincture into other liquid.
-Most often the liquid used is alcohol, so that the alcohol level by volume in most stock Bach remedies is between 25 and 40% (50 to 80 proof).
+The Bach flower remedy solutions contain a 50:50 mix of water and brandy, and are called mother tincture.
 The solutions do not have a characteristic scent or taste of the plant because of dilution.
 The dilution process results in the statistical likelihood that little more than a single molecule may remain; it is claimed that the remedies contain "energetic" or "vibrational" nature of the flower and that this can be transmitted to the user.
-The solutions are described by some as vibrational medicines, which implies they rely on the pseudoscientific concept of water memory.
-They are often labeled as homeopathic because they are extremely diluted in water, but are not homeopathy as they do not follow other homeopathic ideas such as the law of similars.

 Effectiveness

 In a 2002 database review of randomized trials Edzard Ernst concluded:

-All randomized double-blind studies, whether finding for or against the solutions, have suffered from small cohort sizes but the studies using the best methods found no effect over placebo.
-The most likely means of action for flower remedies is as placebos, enhanced by introspection on the patient's emotional state, or simply being listened to by the practitioner.
+All randomized double-blind studies, whether finding for or against the solutions, have suffered from small cohort sizes, but the studies using the best methods found no effect over placebo.
+Perhaps, the probable means of action for flower remedies is as placebos, enhanced by introspection on the patient's emotional state or being listened to by the practitioner.
 The act of selecting and taking a remedy may act as a calming ritual.

 A systematic review in 2009 concluded: